IronCoreLabs/ironssh/README.md

 ![][logo]

+This repository was archived on May 5, 2022.
+We encourage you to investigate our [IronHide utility](https://github.com/IronCoreLabs/ironhide) for a newer way to protect files stored on persistent file stores.

 # IronSFTP - End-to-end secure file transfer

 _An alternative to **sftp** and **scp** that keeps files encrypted after they're uploaded and allows sharing of files with cryptographic enforcement.
 See the [project homepage][homepage] for more details._